-AMP does not open new accounts coming through any Introducing Brokers although previous relationships established through three IBs continue to be serviced as usual.
-There are approximately 15 Foreign Introducing Brokers with whom AMP has an active relationship.
+AMP does not open new accounts coming through any Introducing Brokers although previous relationships established through three IBs and twelve FIBs continue to be serviced as usual.

 100% of AMP's assets and capital are currently dedicated to its business as an FCM.
 Currently, AMP does not participate in any other business activities or product lines.